-On September 1, 2017, the Corporation acquired a 30% equity interest in three senior care homes located in Saskatchewan and a 25% interest in Golden Health Care Management Inc. for a total purchase price of \$5,037,492, subject to working capital adjustments, all pursuant to the terms of the Golden Health Care SPA.
-The three senior care homes include: Hill View Manor Ltd. in Estevan, The Good Shepherd Villas Inc. in Prince Albert, and William Albert House Ltd. in the Regina suburb of Emerald Park.
+On September 1, 2017, the Corporation acquired a 30.0% equity interest in three entities, each of which owns a senior care home, and a 25% interest in Golden Health Care Management Inc. for a total purchase price of \$5,037,492, subject to working capital adjustments, all pursuant to the terms of the Golden Health Care SPA.
+The three homes include (a) Hill View Manor in Estevan, Saskatchewan, which is owned by Hill View Manor Ltd., (b) Good Shepherd Villas in Prince Albert, Saskatchewan, which is owned by The Good Shepherd Villas Inc., and (c) William Albert House in the Regina suburb of Emerald Park, Saskatchewan, which is owned by William Albert House Ltd.